Ahmed0093/MindApp/README.md

 This App follows MVP Architecture with kotlin code base

-This project is aimed for learning and to get hands dirty with MVP architecture and using a built in library with interation with a sample app the library is responsible for downloading files and have the caching manager that dont dowload the same url twice if exist in cache.
+This project is aimed for learning and to get hands dirty with MVP architecture and using a built in library with interaction with a sample app the library is responsible for downloading files and have the caching manager that dont dowload the same url twice if exist in cache.

 ## Getting Started